amzn/amazon-instant-access-sdk-java/README.md

 ## Instruction
 1. Download the ZIP file and unzip the file in your PC.
 2. Run the test cases with JUnit to check the coverage.
+3. Please check the report for the assignment 5 "report5.pdf".